Mason-McGough/MultivariableCalculus/README.md

 # Multivariable Calculus Demos
 A collection of Jupyter notebooks demonstrating the fundamental concepts of multivariable calculus.

-Include the following subjects:
+Covers the following subjects:
 * The Gradient
 * Directional Derivative
-* Multivariable Chain Rule
+* Partial Derivatives and Multivariable Chain Rule
 * Curvature
-* Partial Derivatives of Vector Fields
 * Divergence
 * Curl
 * The Laplacian